C. Diff (Clostridioides Difficile) Infection

 Clostridioides difficile, Clostridium difficile, or C. diff, is a bacterium that causes diarrhea, irritation, and swelling of the colon.

 The bowel movement of a person with a CDI contains C. diff.
 Infected people who do not wash their hands properly after having a bowel movement can spread C. diff.
-The bacteria can live a long time on surfaces you touch, such as the tops of tables.
+The bacteria can live a long time on surfaces you touch, such as the tops of tables or door handles.

 What increases my risk for a CDI?

 - A hospital stay